git/git.github.io/rev_news/drafts/edition-24.md

     fundraising.
 They give advise on licensing and trademark protections.
 Git is one of SFC member projects.

-    Karens defibrillator is a metaphor for all the software out there that we rely on - as she said:
+    Karen's defibrillator is a metaphor for all the software out there that we rely on - as she said:

     > **We’re only as free as the software that we use.**